Ema1thReD/nooro-api/README.md

 ```sh
 npm run start
 ```
-Your backend should now be running on `http://localhost:5000`
+Backend should now be running on `http://localhost:5000`

 ---